adaptive-democracy/hopeful-path/talks/talk.democracy.md

 ---

-# Democracy ≠ Plurality Voting
+# democracy ≠ Plurality Voting

 if we're trying to make a functional and prosperous democracy